byunw/byunw.github.io/multivariable-calculus.md

 [Formal Definition of a Limit (LibreTexts)](https://math.libretexts.org/Courses/Mount_Royal_University/Calculus_for_Scientists_I/2%3A_Limit__and_Continuity_of_Functions/2.5%3A_Formal_Definition_of_a_Limit_%28optional%29)

-## The definition of the derivative of f at a?
+## The definition of the derivative of f at a

 $$
 f'(a) = \lim_{h \to 0} \frac{f(a+h)-f(a)}{h}